Beautiful coastlines and beaches, mountain top walks, and relaxing day spas all await you in parts of regional Victoria.

-There is so much to see and do in Healesville it's hard to get it all into a couple of paragraphs.
+There’s so much to see and do in Healesville that it's hard to get it all into a couple of paragraphs.

 Healesville Sanctuary is a great spot to spend a day, and there are plenty of picnic spots too.
 Catch Australian native animals in beautiful habitats.
 Koalas, platypus, kangaroos, dingoes, and more roam around the grounds of the Sanctuary.